Corporate Tax Registration UAE: Step-by-Step EmaraTax Guide (2026)

 | December | 31 December 2024 | ⚠ Passed |

-For companies incorporated on or after 1 March 2024: you must register within 3 months from the date of incorporation or license issuance.
+For companies incorporated on or after 1 March 2024: register within 3 months from the date of incorporation or license issuance.

 For natural persons (freelancers, sole proprietors): if your business turnover exceeded AED 1 million in the 2025 calendar year, you must register by 31 March 2026.